toukubo/new_os/Teams/Developers/Workflow/branching_development_conventions.md

 basecamp project.name == project id == repository.name

 ## the host names is reversed format of branch and repository name.
-e.g. api repository's development  branch contents are automatically mapped and deployed to http://development.api.sl.ht using CI. you can expected those all of staging.sensorLogSteaming to staging.shop or those.
+e.g. api repository's development  branch contents are automatically mapped and deployed to http://development.api.{{basehost}} using CI. you can expected those all of staging.sensorLogSteaming to staging.shop or those.

 ## environment string == branches.
 development,staging,production. they are the ids to show the environment. and they are also, the branches.

 ## usually, frontend, client, and backend should point the right thing and connected

-so the iOS constants of the web view baseurl, of development branch,  should point at http://development.sl.ht. and the api baseurl should be http://development.a.sl.ht, if this needs shop or auth, then development.auth.a.sl.ht
+so the iOS constants of the web view baseurl, of development branch,  should point at http://development.{{basehost}}. and the api baseurl should be http://development.a.{{basehost}}, if this needs shop or auth, then development.auth.a.{{basehost}}

-another example, the staging branch code of gateway_firmware should use the baseurl as http://staging.a.sl.ht ( and port maybe not 80 )
+another example, the staging branch code of gateway_firmware should use the baseurl as http://staging.a.{{basehost}} ( and port maybe not 80 )